Guillemsc/LinuxMintSetup/README.md

 - Set it to run at startup.
 - Add shortcut with command `flameshot gui` and key `Print`.

+# Terminal
+- Open therminal, left click, preferences.
+- On Shortcuts, change them so they don't use shift.
+- On Colors, Palette, select GNOME.
+- On the Keyboard app, modify the shortcut `Launch terminal`, to `Super + T`.

 # Misc
 - Find Keyboard app, and turn on Enable key repeat toggle.
 - At the bottom bar, pinned Thunar, Terminal, Vivaldi, Spotify and Bitwarden.